 The large size and quantity of microbeads also mean it doesn’t compact well, so you’ll need to tie it to the outside of your hand luggage.

-If you’re a fan of the feel of microbead fill, the Cloudz travel pillow offers comfort and head support along with a soft external material.
+If you’re a fan of the feel of microbead fill, the Cloudz travel pillow does provide some comfort and head support along with a soft external material.
 But if you’d rather save space and value ergonomic design, it might not be the one for you.

 It costs around $15 in the US, which I think is a very reasonable price for a travel pillow.
-It’s not currently sold in the UK.
+It’s not currently available locally in the UK.